UL-FRI/thesis-BDR/README.md

 For further information please read the supplied [`FRIteza.pdf`](https://github.com/UL-FRI/thesis-BDR/blob/master/FRIteza.pdf) or [`FRIteza.md`](https://github.com/UL-FRI/thesis-BDR/blob/master/FRIteza.md).

+### Known issues

+Due to changes in LaTeX core the template has compatibility issues with the latest versions of LaTeX.
+The best workoround at the moment is to use Overleaf, where you need to select `TeX Live version 2018`. (the issue is tracked under https://github.com/UL-FRI/thesis-BDR/issues/20).

 ### Quick-start

 Make sure to have MiKTeX installed.
 Follow [the tutorial](https://miktex.org/) for your platform.